delta-io/delta-sharing/README.md

 [Delta Sharing](https://delta.io/sharing) is the industry's first open protocol for secure data sharing, making it simple to share data with other organizations regardless of which computing platforms they use.
 This repo includes the following components:

 - Python Connector: A Python library that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
-You can load shared tables as a [pandas](https://pandas.pydata.org/) DataFrame, or as a [Apache Spark](http://spark.apache.org/) DataFrame if running in PySpark with the following connector installed.
+You can load shared tables as a [pandas](https://pandas.pydata.org/) DataFrame, or as an [Apache Spark](http://spark.apache.org/) DataFrame if running in PySpark with the following connector installed.
 - [Apache Spark](http://spark.apache.org/) Connector: An Apache Spark connector that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 It's powered by Apache Spark and can be used in Python, Scala, Java, R, and SQL.
 - Delta Sharing Server: A reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).